-You're invited to a special Gratitude Potluck Dinner as part of a Gratitude Weekend at Earthdance, which also includes the Gratitude Jam & Workshop Celebration 2019.
+You're invited to a special Gratitude Potluck Dinner as part of Gratitude Weekend at Earthdance!
 Bring a gift of food to share, whatever you may have; let’s celebrate each other’s company and the bounty of community!
-We’ll also be sharing history from the native tribes originally from this land (see below), as well as a Haudenosaunee prayer.
+We’ll also be sharing history from the native tribes originally from this land (see below).
 Free & open to all; families & newcomers welcome.

 Thanksgiving Day Acknowledgment: